Update: Jessica Vosk ended her acclaimed run in Broadway’s Wicked on May 12, 2019. Below, she speaks about her experiences with food allergies.

-SHE is one of Broadway’s fastest rising stars, currently playing Elphaba (better known as the Wicked Witch of the West) in the hit show Wicked.
-But Jessica Vosk’s path to stardom hasn’t been a straight line: she studied finance, climbed the ranks on Wall Street, and left it all to pursue her childhood dream to work in musical theater.
+JESSICA Vosk is one of Broadway’s rising stars, captivating audiences as Elphaba (better known as the Wicked Witch of the West) in the hit show Wicked.
+But Vosk’s path to stardom hasn’t been a straight line: she studied finance, climbed the ranks on Wall Street, and left it all to pursue her childhood dream to work in musical theater.

 Vosk speaks with Allergic Living about her career in music, navigating food allergies, and not letting anything get in the way of living your dream.

 Allergic Living: You had a career in finance on Wall Street and left it all behind to perform in musicals.
 What gave you the courage to take that leap?